lok63/artificial_serverless/README.md

 # Sererless Application Using AWS Lambda, DynamoDB, S3 and flask

+**NOTE** I have disabled the AWS services.
+If you wish to see this demo live please contact me to re-enable them

 ## How to run usign the AWS service

 #### Upload a csv file to DynamoDB